 Cannabis Finance Experts Chat Banking Challenges, Payments & Regulatory Compliance

-At the Benzinga virtual Cannabis Capital Conference on Tuesday, a panel of finance experts discussed common myths about banking in the cannabis industry and the types of financing challenges that still exist for US cannabis companies.
+At the Benzinga virtual Cannabis Capital Conference on Tuesday, a panel of finance experts discussed common myths about banking in the cannabis industry and the types of financing challenges that still exist for U.S. cannabis companies.

 Transparency Is Key: Edith Farrell, BSA Officer at Union Bank, said transparency is key for both the cannabis companies themselves and the banks that service them.